Takashiidobe/notes/src/books/deep-work.md

 - Deliberate practice can only happen up to four hours per day.
-Thus, when we take a break in the evenings, we should, for that work we\'re replacing is low quality.
+Thus, when we take a break in the evenings, we should, for that work we're replacing is low quality.

 ## Rule 2: Embrace Boredom